ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 | `johnny-depp@email.com`   | `123456` |
 | `alex-alex@email.com`     | `123456` |

-To see all the users, use a SQL command, for example, in DbVisualizer:
+To see all the users, use an SQL command, for example, in DbVisualizer:
 ```unix
 SELECT * FROM users;
 ```